Sicilian-Style Pizza + a High-Altitude Version!

 This Sicilian-style pizza is based on my in-law’s traditional recipe for a pizza that’s easy, flavorful, and made in a pan for that thick, crisp crust!
 The pizza dough is foolproof, quick, and simple to mix up.
 And, I’m giving you my sea-level and high-altitude recipes so you can make it in the mountains or by the ocean!

 I think one of the best things I’ve ever done in life is marry an Italian man who knows how to make pizza.
-His meatball subs and cacio e pepe are also pretty legendary, but the pizza might be my favorite.
+Obviously I love any kind of pizza situation whether it’s in the form of pepperoni pizza crostini or even these spicy homemade pizza bagels.
+And while Marc’s meatball subs are pretty legendary, his pizza might be my favorite.

 Pantry staple ingredients